 - In order to take the best advantage of different mutual funds you should diversify your portfolio:

-- Opt for SIP (Systematic Investment Plan) for enjoying the best returns over a period of time.
+- Opt for SIP (Systematic Investment Plan) to enjoy the best returns over a period of time.

 - At each dip in the market, you can invest a reasonable lump sum amount.